The Stanley Cup Playoffs are underway. Watch it all with Sling TV!

 In a hurry?
 There’s lots of information below, but if you just want to start enjoying TV more while spending less money, you can’t go wrong with these services:

-- Hulu + Live TV: This industry leader in on-demand streaming offers 85+ live channels, covering a broad range of sports, entertainment, and family content.
-Try one month for $69.99.
+• Hulu + Live TV: This industry leader in on-demand streaming offers 85+ live channels, covering a broad range of sports, entertainment, and family content.
+Try the Hulu Live free 3-day trial.

 We provide simple but detailed information for cord-cutters to get the best possible experience without cable.
 You will learn where and how to stream different channels, what individual streaming services offer, and how to be cost-effective with your chosen streaming device.